Shelly School

-The Shelly School, also known as "The Little Red Schoolhouse," is an historic, American, one-room school that is located in Richland Township, Bucks County, Pennsylvania.
+The Shelly School, also known as "The Little Red Schoolhouse," is an historic, one-room school in Richland Township, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2007.

 History and architectural features

 Built in 1885, this historic structure is a one-story, one-room, brick schoolhouse building that measures twenty-eight feet wide and thirty-four feet deep and has a slate-covered gable roof.
 The front entrance is covered by a slate-covered, shed roof.
 The school closed in 1956, and the building re-opened as a local history museum starting in 1959.

-It was added to the National Register of Historic Places in 2007.